-In collaboration with Boulder Museum of Contemporary Art, National Center of atmospheric Research scientist Steve Tomczyk.
 The photograph illustrates the first test on a barn from a distance of 130 meters on May 30 in Boulder, Colorado

-In collaboration with Mesa & Cadeira to create a natural phenomenon in the urban surroundings and as a temporary gift to the citizens of Saõ Paulo. more: presente
+In collaboration with Mesa & Cadeira a natural phenomenon was created onto the urban surrounding of Saõ Paulo. more: presente

 Every lighthouse has its own unique lighting rhythm for nautical navigation and belongs to its specific location.
-Next to being a beacon, it’s light can be the source for another rare signal when refracted through a dispersive prism.
-A color spectrum then highlights the close surrounding of the lighthouse in an intense saturated colour burst.
+Through refracting the light of the lighthouse using a prism, a color spectrum is imposed onto the landscape highlighting the close surrounding of the lighthouse every time the light passes.

 Curated by Andrew Nicholls, FORM and with the kind permission of Australian Maritime Safety Authority